hrydgard/ppsspp-site/docs/development/ppsspp-internals/mp3.md

 sceMp3 acts as an MP3 parser and wrapper around sceAudiocodec's MP3 decoding ability, adding lots of utility functions and helpers to make streaming from disk easy.

-Here's a typical calling sequence (from Wipeout Pulse):
+Here's a typical calling sequence (from WipEout Pulse):

 ```
 0=sceMp3InitResource()